Automattic/batcache/readme.txt

 1. Get the Memcached backend working.
 See below.

-1. Upload `advanced-cache.php` to the `/wp-content/` directory
+2. Upload `advanced-cache.php` to the `/wp-content/` directory

-1. Add this line the top of `wp-config.php` to activate Batcache:
+3. Add this line the top of `wp-config.php` to activate Batcache:

 `define('WP_CACHE', true);`

-1. Test by reloading a page in your browser several times and then viewing the source.
+4. Test by reloading a page in your browser several times and then viewing the source.
 Just above the `</head>` closing tag you should see some Batcache stats.

-1. Tweak the options near the top of `advanced-cache.php`
+5. Tweak the options near the top of `advanced-cache.php`

-1. *Optional* Upload `batcache.php` to the `/wp-content/plugins/` directory.
+6. *Optional* Upload `batcache.php` to the `/wp-content/plugins/` directory.

+7. *Optional* Allow for Mobile User Agent Detection:

+Uncomment `$batcache->unique['mobile'] = is_mobile_user_agent();` And add a function called "is_mobile_user_agent" above your call to `define('WP_CACHE', true);` in `wp-config.php` (example function here: http://pastie.org/3239778).

 = Memcached backend =

 1. Install [memcached](http://danga.com/memcached) on at least one server.
 Note the connection info.
 The default is `127.0.0.1:11211`.

-1. Install the [PECL memcached extension](http://pecl.php.net/package/memcache) and [Ryan's Memcached backend 2.0](http://svn.wp-plugins.org/memcached/trunk/).
+2. Install the [PECL memcached extension](http://pecl.php.net/package/memcache) and [Ryan's Memcached backend 2.0](http://svn.wp-plugins.org/memcached/trunk/).
 Use the [1.0 branch](http://svn.wp-plugins.org/memcached/branches/1.0/) if you don't have or can't install the PECL extension.

 == Frequently Asked Questions ==